brauw09/CIS4400/Readme.md

      To ensure a consistency and prepares the data for the analysis.
    - **Data Warehouse & Modeling**: We structured the data using a dimensional model created in DBschema.
-   - **Business Intelligence (BI)**: We used Power BI tool to create the interactive dashboards/maps that are going to visualize the key metrics (avg/media prices, etc..) for both county and Zip code.
+   - **Business Intelligence (BI)**: We used Power BI tool to create the interactive dashboards/maps that are going to visualize the key metrics (avg prices, etc..) for both county and Zip code.

 ## D. Modeling